 Treatment with iron replacement therapy should be considered for patients with clinically relevant IDA in whom the clinical benefit of treatment outweighs any risk.
 Investigation and treatment of an underlying cause should prevent further iron loss, but all patients should have iron supplementation both to correct anaemia and replenish body stores.

-Give ferrous fumarate oral 210mg two – three times a day.
+Give ferrous fumarate oral 210mg or ferrous sulphate 200mg once a day.

 If response is poor, consider: